Representations of integers as sums of four polygonal numbers and partial theta functions: Introduction and statement of results

 \end{corollary} The proofs of Corollaries \ref{cor:hexagonal} and \ref{cor:hexagonal2} rely on formulas of Cho \cite{Cho} which use the fact that $\Theta_{-1,4,\bm{\alpha}}^*$ is an Eisenstein series in the cases $\bm{\alpha}=(1,1,1,1)$ and $\bm{\alpha}=(1,1,1,2)$; indeed, as pointed out by Cho in \cite[Examples 3.3 and 3.4]{Cho}, the space of modular forms containing them is spanned by Eisenstein series in these cases.
 However, to obtain similar corollaries from Theorem \ref{thm:rNrZ}, we do not require the corresponding theta function to be an Eisenstein series.
 In order to exhibit how to use Theorem \ref{thm:rNrZ}, we give one such example. \begin{corollary} For $\fbm\bm{\alpha}={\(1,1,1,1\)}$ and $m=5$, we have

 \end{corollary}

 The paper is organized as follows.
 In Section \ref{sec:setup}, we connect sums of squares and polygonal numbers, introduce partial theta functions, and relate them to theta functions and false theta functions.
 In Section \ref{sec:Farey}, we recall some facts about Farey fractions that are used for the Circle Method.
 In Section \ref{sec:modular}, we give modular transformation properties of the theta functions and the false theta functions in a shape that is useful for our application of the Circle Method.
 Section \ref{sec:IntBound} is devoted to studying the obstruction to modularity of the false theta functions and bounding them in a suitable way to use in the Circle Method.
-In Section \ref{sec:CircleMethod}, we apply the Circle Method to prove Theorem \ref{thm:rNrZ}.
+In Section \ref{sec:CircleMethod}, we prove a modified version of Kloosterman's fundamental lemma \cite[Lemma 6]{Kloosterman} and apply the Circle Method to prove Theorem \ref{thm:rNrZ}.
 Finally, we prove Corollaries \ref{cor:hexagonal}, \ref{cor:hexagonal2}, and \ref{cor:pentagonal} in Section \ref{sec:Corollaries} to demonstrate how to apply Theorem \ref{thm:rNrZ} to obtain identities resembling \eqref{eqn:r2k}.